 i.
 “The return mentioned in this passage does not refer to the return to Canaan under Zerubbabel but to a final and complete restoration under the Messiah in the end times.
 The details of Israel’s reestablishment on her land set forth above simply did not occur in the returns under Zerubbabel, Ezra, and Nehemiah.”
 (Alexander)

 b.
-You shall be My people, and I will be your God: This phrase speaks of restored and true relationship between God and His people.
+You shall be My people, and I will be your God: This phrase speaks of a restored and true relationship between God and His people.
 The cleansing and transformative work of the new covenant would make a depth and strength of relationship possible for all God’s people that only a select few knew before.

 c.
-I will deliver you from all your uncleannesses: Though the people of God were stained by multiple uncleannesses, God’s provision through the Messiah’s sacrifice and the new covenant instituted by that sacrifice would truly cleanse God’s people.
+I will deliver you from all your uncleannesses: Though the people of God were stained by multiple uncleannesses, God’s provision through the Messiah’s sacrifice, and the new covenant instituted by that sacrifice, would truly cleanse God’s people.
 With new hearts, they would see their uncleannesses as things to be delivered from.

 i.
 “No article of our creed is so much opposed by Satan, as that of the forgiveness of sin by Christ’s merits, which is the very life and soul of a Church.
 All the former articles of the creed are perfected in this, and all the following articles are effects thereof: hold it fast, therefore.”
 (Trapp)